Lodovico Altieri: Life

 The pope created him as a cardinal but reserved him in pectore on 14 December 1840.
 His name was not announced until 21 April 1845 and he was made the Cardinal-Priest of Santa Maria in Campitelli (the diaconate was elevated pro hac vice to a titular rank).

 He participated in the conclave in 1846 that elected Pope Pius IX.
 In that conclave he supported the candidature of Cardinal Mastai-Ferretti which formed a knit group among cardinals such as Clarissimo Falconieri Mellini and Luigi Amat di San Filippo e Sorso.
 The disorder in 1848 saw Altieri flee with Pius IX to Gaeta.
 Pius IX held Altieri in great esteem and Altieri proved himself the center of opposition within the cardinalate to Giacomo Antonelli.
 Altieri was a member of the Red Triumvirate that governed Rome between 1849 and 1850 after the short-lived Roman Republic together with cardinals Luigi Vannicelli Casoni and Gabriele Sermattei della Genga.

 He was the aide for the Congregation for Memorials from 1855 to 1857 and was later appointed Camerlengo of the Holy Roman Church on 19 March 1857; the cardinal held that position until his death.
 He later opted for the order of Cardinal-Bishops and assumed the suburbicarian see of Albano on 17 December 1860.
 He was later appointed as the Prefect of the Congregation of the Index on 5 September 1861 and then appointed as the archpriest for the Basilica of Saint John Lateran on 8 March 1863.
 Altieri had little interactions with Giovanni Bosco and once sent him in 1867 funds for Bosco's apostolic work in Turin.

 During the cholera epidemic that affected his suburbicarian see he assisted and tended to the ill though contracted it himself and died of it later on 11 August 1867.
 His funeral took place in Santa Maria in Campitelli and his remains were interred in Campo Verano before being transferred.

 Beatification process

 The beatification process commenced under Pope Benedict XVI once the Congregation for the Causes of Saints issued the nihil obstat ("no objections") and titled him as a Servant of God on 14 March 2009.
 The diocesan process of the investigation was inaugurated in Albano on 22 November 2009 and concluded its investigations later on 26 September 2015.

+On March 23, 2026, the Vatican announced Pope Leo XIV advanced Altieri and five others toward sainthood, granting the candidates the title of "Venerable Servant of God," or "Venerable."

 The current postulator for this cause is Ulderico Parente.